-Even if you are not the type of person who starts a new year with new goals and a list of resolutions, January is the perfect time to make sure you are on the path you want to be on.
-Looking at the effects that the climate crisis is having and will continue to have on our lives; a more sustainable lifestyle should be on everyone’s agenda for 2020.
+Looking at the effects that the climate crisis is having and will continue to have on our lives; a more sustainable lifestyle should be on everyone’s agenda this year.

 You don’t have to make huge changes all of a sudden, but you can create new habits that in turn will transform the way you live your life.
-Let’s look at a few things that might help you to lower your environmental impact over the coming year.
+Let’s look at a few things that might help you to lower your environmental impact and live a more sustainable life.

 What is a Sustainable Life?

 Everyone is talking about it: Sustainability, zero waste, low-impact, eco-friendly.
 But what exactly is the goal of a sustainable lifestyle?

 Living sustainably simply means considering our planet when making lifestyle choices.
 The main goal of a sustainable way of life is to reduce the overall impact your life has on the environment and to not use more resources than the planet can naturally replenish.
 There are many different ways to achieve this, as basically everything you do always has an impact.
 From the food you are eating and the way you get to work, to how often you buy new clothes or the toothpaste you are using.

 It might seem that changing your toothpaste or your shopping habits will not make a difference.
 However, small changes are all it takes!
 Once you start becoming more aware of your choices and consumption, you will find that you are automatically making better choices for yourself and the environment.
 And even better, you will also inspire your family and friends to look at their choices, which in turn will inspire their family and so forth.
 And all those changes will add up, after all: “Individually, we are one drop – Together, we are an ocean.”
 (Quote: Ryunosuke Satoro).

 8 Ways to Live a More Sustainable Life